abhidg/python-course/week-1/introduction.md

 - Automate the Boring Stuff with Python, by Al Swiegart
 - <https://automatetheboringstuff.com/> free to see online
 - Shall be loosely followed
-- Chapter notes at the end of each class

 # Let's start!